cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 ![Console logs](/starter_files/images/ApplicationInsights_logs_via_script.png)

-Also you can see the logs in AzureML itself:
+Also, you can see the logs in the Azure ML Workspace:

 ![AzureML logs](/starter_files/images/ApplicationInsights_logs_in_AzureML.png)

 ### Swagger Documentation
-The [swagger.json file](/starter_files/swagger/swagger.json) of our custom API needs to be stored in the correct repository.
+The [swagger.json file](/starter_files/swagger/swagger.json) of my custom API needs to be stored in the correct repository.

 The purpose of the [swagger.sh script](/starter_files/swagger/swagger.sh) is to start a local webserver of swagger-ui.

 ![Output swagger.sh](/starter_files/images/Output_swagger_sh.png)

 "swagger-ui" is a tool that understands the [swagger.json file](/starter_files/swagger/swagger.json) file format and visualizes the API definition contained in it.
 The "swagger-ui" webserver is started by default on port 80, but since on the virtual machine provided by the course lab port 80 is already taken (by another program), I modified the [swagger.sh](/starter_files/swagger/swagger.sh) file to use port 9000.

-After having started "swagger-ui" by running the swagger.sh script I need to provide my custom, downloaded from azure, [swagger.json file](/starter_files/swagger/swagger.json) to the swagger-ui somehow.
-This is done by starting a local (again, on the same machine) python server using the [serve.py script](/starter_files/swagger/serve.py) in another terminal.
+After having started "swagger-ui" by running the swagger.sh script I need to provide my custom [swagger.json file](/starter_files/swagger/swagger.json) downloaded from Azure to the swagger-ui somehow.
+This is done by starting a local Python server via using the [serve.py script](/starter_files/swagger/serve.py) in another terminal.
 This script makes it possible to access the swagger.json file over the HTTP protocol, expected by the "swagger-ui" tool, i.e. on http://localhost:8000/swagger.json.
 The python webserver does nothing more than serving local files, so in addition to http://localhost:8000/swagger.json it is serving also http://localhost:8000/serve.py for example.
 The Swagger inferface looks as follows:

 ![Swagger Interface](/starter_files/images/Swagger_interface.png)